Message from the City Manager:

 Pikeville is also the home to a campus of Big Sandy Community and Technical College, which provides several programs to train our available skilled workforce in fiber splicing, metal working, wood working, and many other industrial and medical training programs.
 Additionally, students can select from several different Associates of Science and Associates of Arts degrees.

-The East Kentucky Exposition Center is a 7,000 seat arena located in downtown Pikeville.
-The Expo Center has hosted a variety of conferences, events, and concerts including Chris Stapleton, monster trucks, WWE Wrestling, Three Doors Down, and many more.
+Appalachian Wireless Arena is a 7,000 seat arena located in downtown Pikeville.
+The Arena has hosted a variety of conferences, events, and concerts including Chris Stapleton, Tyler Childers, monster trucks, WWE Wrestling, Three Doors Down, and many more.

 The city also provides many events and activities through our tourism initiatives, which are designed to make an incredible quality of life in Pikeville.
-The city hosts several events throughout the summer such as the Muscle on Main car shows and drag racing events and Main Street Live with live performers and great food.
+The city hosts several events throughout the summer such as Main Street Live with live performers and great food as well as several other festivals and downtown gatherings.
 Additionally, the city has Nightmare on Main, a safe trick-or-treating event for children.
 Pikeville is home to the second largest festival in Kentucky, Hillbilly Days, which is in town each April.
-The city is also home to the Jenny Wiley Theatre, a live theatre that provides many great productions for our community to enjoy.
+The city is also home to the Appalachian Center for the Arts, a live theatre that provides many great productions for our community to enjoy as well as hosting a multitude of exhibits in the gallery space.
 The Pikeville Pavilion is home to the Farmer’s Market where local farmers and growers come to sell locally grown and organic products.
 The Pavilion is also the site of several other events each year.

 Our events not only separate us from those around us, but our parks have earned us the recognition of a Playful City.
 Our parks are equipped with a variety of playground equipment, picnic areas, walking/hiking trails, tennis courts, soccer fields, and much more.

 The city offers several adventure tourism opportunities.
-We have the White Lightening Zip Lines for those who want to soar through the mountain tops, kayaking, canoeing, and tubing for those who want to float down the Levisa Fork, and horseback riding through our beautiful mountains.
+We have kayaking, canoeing, and tubing for those who want to float down the Levisa Fork, and horseback riding through our beautiful mountains.

 Pikeville is ready for industrial development with the completion of the Kentucky Enterprise Industrial Park.
 We have more than 300 acres of available property ready for industry to locate.
 The Kentucky Enterprise Industrial Park is fully serviced with water, sewer, and electricity.
 Natural gas and fiber service will also be delivered to the park in the very near term.
 The city has tremendous excess water and sewer capacity, and there is a one million gallon water tank on the site.
-Access to the site is provided by a bridge intersecting U.S. Highway 23 and an access road designed and constructed for truck traffic.
+The park is served by two access road with direct connection to US 23.

 The City of Pikeville is a very progressive community.
 We constantly look toward the future and seek ways to move the city forward.
 Currently, the city leadership is working to diversify the local economy and make Pikeville a Gigabit city.
-The Commonwealth of Kentucky’s KentuckyWired project is delivering the middle mile fiber infrastructure throughout the state.
-Pikeville has purchased additional fiber, and the city is currently in the design process for our Fiber to the Premise project.
+In a partnership with Intermountain Cable, the city is currently in the design process for our Fiber to the Premise project.
 The city will eventually deliver the opportunity for fiber service to every home and business in the city.

 I welcome you to Pikeville and hope you enjoy your time here with us!
 We are truly a great place to live, work, and play!
 If you need any assistance, please do not hesitate to contact our offices at 606-437-5100.